-- Also shows up in The Baroque Cycle, where a character sends off a letter composed of 40 000 Qwghlmian runes to be translated and receives a 400 000-words text in return.
+- Also shows up in The Baroque Cycle, where a character sends off a letter composed of 40,000 Qwghlmian runes to be translated and receives a 400,000-words text in return.

 - The Translator Microbes in Illegal Aliens by Nick Pollotta and Phil Foglio seem to have this as a built in function.
 When humans ask the Alien Engineer questions about his ship, his lengthy and highly detailed answers all tend to get translated as "yellow paint makes it go faster" or "you push the button and it starts".
 The Engineer in question is highly impressed as he assumes human language is so nuanced that his dissertation on hyperspace physics can be condensed into a short phrase.

 ...to Laurence's great relief, the captain in the lead lifted his speaking-trumpet to his mouth to bellow at them, at some length.
-"He says to land," Tharkay translated, with improbable brevity; at Lawrence's frowning look he added, "and he calls us a great many impolite names; do you wish them all translated
+"He says to land," Tharkay translated, with improbable brevity; at Laurence's frowning look he added, "and he calls us a great many impolite names; do you wish them all translated?"

 - In Citizen of the Galaxy by Robert A. Heinlein we are told that the Free Traders can state a relationship such as "my maternal foster half-stepuncle by marriage, once removed and now deceased" in one word, which means that relationship and no other.